• Skip to main content

 Why You Will Love This

 • It only requires one pan to cook, making it less effort to clean up and make this easy beef giniling ready on the table.
-In return, your kitchen will be filled with aromas from onion, garlic, and meat, among other flavors!
+In return, you will have a saucy, savory beef dish that is simple yet extremely satisfying.

 • This saucy stew is easy to make as the flavors combine with just minimal effort, such as chopping onions, carrots, and potatoes which is very satisfying to me.
-No worries about making the vegetables perfectly chopped in the same size; some may be chunky, and some will be already soft, which is fine.
+No worries about making the vegetables perfectly chopped in the same size; some may be chunky, and some will be already soft, which makes this dish unique

 • This beef stew is ready in less than 30 minutes.
 It is quick and easy, and thanks to the ground meat, we can cook it tender and perfect in no time.

-• If you love meaty dishes like this, check my recipes for Beef Mechado, Beef Lumpia, and Jollibee Spaghetti for more meaty recipes.
+• If you love meaty dishes like this, check my recipes for Beef Mechado, Beef Lumpia, Pork Menudo, and Jollibee Spaghetti for more meaty recipes.

 What is Giniling